 Leonard: I can't believe you're going to have Howard choose between sex and Halo!
 Sheldon: No, I'm asking him to choose between sex and Halo 3.
 As far as I know sex hadn't been upgraded to include hi-def graphics and advanced weapon systems.
 Leonard: Right, all sex has is nudity, orgasms, and human contact.
 Sheldon:My point.

-In a Season 5 episode, Penny falls in the shower and breaks her arm.
-She calls for Sheldon to help, because she knows the sight of her naked would literally do nothing for him.
-In fact, Sheldon spends more time whining about the possibility of getting injured driving than appreciating the fact that he got to enjoy Kaley Cuoco "in the altogether."
+In the Season 3 episode The Adhesive Duck Deficiency, Penny falls in the shower and dislocates her shoulder.
+Sheldon spends more time whining about the possibility of getting injured driving than appreciating the fact that he got to enjoy Kaley Cuoco "in the altogether."

 Similarly, his Not-Girlfriend / Distaff Counterpart Amy Fowler refuses to touch or have sex with him.
 But as she hangs out with Penny, she displays more signs of sexual repression rather than straight asexuality, along with hints towards seeing the appeal of either side.
-Further realized when Amy gets roaring drunk and demands to know what or how much it would take for Sheldon to "take her to that skeezy motel and have his way with her."
+Further realized when Amy gets roaring drunk and demands to know what or how much it would take for Sheldon to "take her to that skeezy motel and have his way with her" and later, when asked if Sheldon's knocking annoys here, says that she "plans to put his love of repetition to good use."

 Ask a Stupid Question...: When Penny locks herself out of her apartment and has to call a locksmith, Sheldon asks her if she would like to wait in the guys' apartment.